ajamesl/cnn-internals/README.md

 # CNN Interpretability

-A reconstruction and internal visualisation of famous CNN architectures over the years using the method of Zeiler & Fergus (2013).
+A reconstruction and visualisation of the internal activations of famous CNN architectures over the years.

 ## 1) LeNet-5 (1998) – Dataset: MNIST